The Medieval Globe

 Available on Project MUSE

-Volume 8:1 (2022) is a very special issue devoted to new evidence for the dating and impact of the Black Death in Asia, featuring major contributions by Monica H. Green and Robert Hymes, and will be available in an open access format.
+Volume 8:1 (2022) is a very special issue devoted to new evidence for the dating and impact of the Black Death in Asia, featuring major contributions by Monica H. Green and Robert Hymes, and is now available in an open access format.

-Volume 8:2 (2022) is a thematic issue on Medieval Practices of Commentary, edited by Suzanne Conklin Akbari (Institute for Advanced Study, Princeton) and Amanda Goodman (University of Toronto).
+Volume 8:2 (2022) is a thematic issue edited by Suzanne Conklin Akbari (Institute for Advanced Study, Princeton) and Amanda Goodman (University of Toronto).
 It brings together different medieval linguistic communities and commentary traditions to illuminate what is both highly specific and surprisingly universal about this wide-ranging interpretive and pedagogical genre.

 The thematic issue for 2023 will be How to Ask: Strategies of Entreaty in Medieval Eurasia, edited by Petra Sijpesteijn (Universiteit Leiden) and based on a workshop organized by the Historisches Kolleg in Munich.